Zoobumafu/BeatSaber-Playlist-Master/README.md

 - Add search in BeatSaver and download from BeatSaver functionality, as well as filter by rating, downloads and latest.

 ## Download
-*TO-DO*
+To download and install simply download the 'Install' zip found here, extract the files and run the Setup.exe.

 ## Issues and Support
-If you encounter any issue, please create an issue on Github, or PM me on discord *TBD* and I will fix it as soon as I can.
+If you encounter any issue, please create an issue on Github, or PM me on discord Zubumafu#2107 and I will fix it as soon as I can.
-If possible, please add the playlist / song file that cause the issue.
+If possible, please add the playlist / song file that cause the issue into the ticket / message.